Virtual assistants’ insurance looks after you while you look after your clients. Protect your business and your reputation virtually hassle-free.

 Always bear in mind that you can’t have too much cover.
 Your legal defence can cost many tens of thousands of pounds – and that’s before the compensation bill from your client arrives.
 Your level of cover has to be enough to cover all of this.

 It’s a tricky one to get right.
-Have a read of this guide or call us if you need more help.
+Have a read of this guide to virtual assistants’ cover or call us if you need more help.

 Negligence claims and allegations made against you by clients and third parties, because of mistakes you’ve made and things you’ve failed to do.